 This marked distinction in the refueling methodology presents a unique set of opportunities for those individuals and organizations willing to install the infrastructure necessary to charge an electric vehicle.
 With many potential EV drivers suffering from "range anxiety"-a phenomenon that sees them concerned about their vehicle's ability to meet their commuting needs- there is an increased desire to be able to charge away from home.
 The continued deployment of public and workplace charging infrastructure can help to allay this range anxiety, and the installation of electric vehicle chargers can act as an instantaneous draw for EV drivers eager to "top up" while on-the-go.
 With this in mind, deploying EV charging infrastructure provides an immediate competitive advantage.
 From a corporate perspective, installing charging stations provides a tangible benefit that could act as a draw when attempting to recruit and retain tenants.
 As the number of electric vehicles increases across North America, so too will the need arise for a robust and dependable charging eco-system that supports EV drivers as they travel.
 By installing charging infrastructure at your commercial site or workplace, you can be part of this solution.
 With sustainability being a driving factor in corporate decision- making, all major automotive manufacturers, from GM to VW group, are making sizeable investments in the research and development of new EV models designed to satisfy consumer interest.
 This desire to innovate has led to rapid advancements in battery capacity, vehicle range, and driver amenities, and this burgeoning industry has led to great excitement as to where electric vehicles are now and to where they may take us next.

-Impact of Deploying EV Charging Infrastructure Sustainability Benefits of Deploying EV Charging Infrastructure

-There is a wide variety of environmental benefits consistent with deploying EV charging infrastructure in a commercial real estate setting.
+The attachment rate (number of charging ports per thousand electric vehicles) in Canada is approximately 6.7%.
+More charging infrastructure is necessary to satisfy the growing demand!^[6] Impact of Deploying EV Charging Infrastructure Sustainability Benefits of Deploying EV Charging Infrastructure There is a wide variety of environmental benefits consistent with deploying EV charging infrastructure in a commercial real estate setting.
 Due to the disparate nature of their charging infrastructure requirements, efforts have been made to distinguish office & light industrial buildings ("workplaces") from commercially oriented sites such as shopping malls and entertainment centres ("retail").
 Workplaces For workplaces, installing charging infrastructure offers a multitude of sustainability benefits.
 As more and more federal, provincial, and state legislative bodies work towards mandatory greenhouse gas emissions reduction for businesses, electric vehicle charging infrastructure could become an unavoidable investment for those looking to meet the requirements of these new regulations.
 An analysis of workplace charging sites revealed an average gross greenhouse gas emission reduction of up to 9,750 kilograms per year.
 That is equivalent to planting 445 trees!^[7] Perhaps the most significant impact of deploying electric vehicle infrastructure in a workplace setting is the direct effect this process has on EV adoption.
 Beyond simply offering individuals the ability to charge at work, installing EV charging infrastructure will allow those individuals considering electric vehicles to see their peers utilizing EV technology on a daily basis, and this may work to dispel any anxieties about transitioning to an EV themselves.
-Research shows individuals are up to six times more likely to transition to an electric vehicle if their place of work offers the opportunity to charge-and while this correlation between charging infrastructure and an increased propensity for EV adoption is not unique to the workplace segment, it does afford BOMA members the opportunity to participate directly in efforts to increase sustainability in the transit sector.
-[9]
+Research shows individuals are up to six times more likely to transition to an electric vehicle if their place of work offers the opportunity to charge-and while this correlation between charging infrastructure and an increased propensity for EV adoption is not unique to the workplace segment, it does afford many business segments the opportunity to participate directly in efforts to increase sustainability in the transit sector.^[8]